faridyusof727/datagovmy-mcp/README.md

 This modular structure makes it easy to add, update, or debug individual tools without affecting others.

+**Tip for contributors:**
+When implementing new tools or handlers, refer to the [DataGovMy Developer Portal](https://developer.data.gov.my/) for guidance on API request structure, available endpoints, and best practices.

 ## Troubleshooting

 - **Port already in use:** Change the port in the code or stop the conflicting process.